Are you an Indian student with a dream of an MS in Ireland degree?

-There are 9 public universities, 13 institutes of technologies and 3 privately-funded colleges where you can study an MS degree.
-These degrees go by many names- level 9 degrees, graduate degrees etc.
+There are 12 public universities, 2 institutes of technology, and 3 privately funded colleges in Ireland where you can study for an MS degree.
+These degrees go by many names- level 9 degrees, graduate degrees, etc.

-Each of these courses is updated according to the needs of the industry.
+Each of the master’s courses is designed according to the needs of the industry.

-Universities and colleges look at offering Masters degrees as a way to improve the standard of a student’s life.
+Universities, Institutes, and colleges aim at offering master’s degrees as a way to improve the standard of a student’s life.
 This is how Ireland differentiates itself.

 They strive to provide an education that offers: